OriJC/GameShop/README.md

-# Game Shop Web App Project (進行中)
+# Game Shop Web App Project (Processing)

-這是一個使用 .Net Core 作為後端以及React 作為前端的web application， 作為一個Side Project而創建 作為一個商店網站，客戶可以瀏覽商品和建立訂單等。商家可以上下架商品，觀看購物記錄等
+This is an e-shop web application using .NET Core as the back-end, React(with TypeScript) as the front-end, and MongoDB as the database

+## Feature
+* Shopkeepers can manage their shops' product information, such as price, production company, and product tags on the website.
+* Customers can add the product to their shopping cart and check out as an order
+* Including the identity server for user authorization
+*
-## 使用的語言,套件,工具等
+## Tech Stack
 ### Frontend
-語言: TypeScript
+Programming language: TypeScript
 * ReactJS, including React-router-dom
 * Axios
 * Less.css
 * Material-ui
-* Formik 用於表單的影證
+* Formik for form validation

 ### Backend
-語言: C#
+Programming language: C#
-* .Net 8.0
+* .NET 8.0
-* MongoDB with C# drive
+* MongoDB with C# driver
 * MongoDB file storage(GridFs)
 * MongoContext (EF Core of MongoDB)
 * Repository Pattern
 * Unit of work
-* Using JWT as Authorization
+* Using JWT as authorization
 * Using MongoDB identity Server(including application user and role)